BartMassey/haskell-basic-examples/README.md

 # Basic Haskell Examples
-Copyright &copy; 2015 Bart Massey

 The Haskell examples here are intended for beginners.
-The problems are mostly from Gabriel Gonzalez
+The problems are from Gabriel Gonzalez
 <http://www.haskellforall.com/2015/10/basic-haskell-examples.html>;
 the solutions are mostly by me.